Christmas in Philadelphia is a great time to reconnect with your family and enjoy the festivities with your kids.

 Experience the New Visit Philadelphia Holiday Parade

-The new Visit Philadelphia Holiday Parade will take place on East Market Street December 3, 2022 at 5pm.
+The Visit Philadelphia Holiday Parade will take place on East Market Street December 2, 2023 at 5pm.
 Locals can also watch the parade on 6ABC.

 This parade isn’t just about Christmas- there will be floats representing Hanukkah, Kwanzaa, Chinese New Year, and Christmas.
-There will also be balloons, bands, and lots of other performers.
+As a matter of fact, it nation’s only parades celebrating Hanukkah, Kwanzaa, Christmas and Lunar New Year all at once There will also be balloons, bands, and lots of other performers.

 Trekaroo tip: People from Wawa will be handing out free hot chocolate and coffee between 2nd and 3rd Streets.
 Score!